trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 ### A more static alternative

-Discuss the idea of having a background script push metric data to a json file to remove reliance on uptimerobot.
+Discuss the idea of having a background script push metric data to a json file to remove reliance on Uptimerobot.

 Link to open source project